biowpn/bioweapon/_posts/2024-11-12-what-does-f-x-mean.md

 // Now we can poke around the object's internals like a pro
 ```

-C-style casts, of which function-style cast is one form, despite its perceived simplicity and elegancy, are generally adviced *against* using (in fact, all explicit casts are recommended to keep to a minimum).
+C-style casts, of which function-style cast is one form, despite its perceived simplicity and elegancy, are generally advised *against* using (in fact, all explicit casts are recommended to keep to a minimum).
 There is actually [a lot of mechanics](https://en.cppreference.com/w/cpp/language/explicit_cast) going on behind the scenes - C-style casts can do a combination of `const_cast`, `static_cast`, `reinterpret_cast` - and is even [an active issue](https://cplusplus.github.io/CWG/issues/2878.html) and evolving as of this writing.

 - I would only use C-style casts for fundamental types - `int`, `double`, and the like.
 Pointers are excluded.